 dis-identify with his dead father, which was liberating

 for Jan, as it is for most people.
 That took the rest of the day.
-Whether Jan's
+Was Jan's

-father was murdered by his mother, or whether he killed himself, we don't know.
+father murdered by his mother, or did he kill himself?

 Perhaps Jan's mother injured Jan's father and thought him dead.